 Bet Sizing

-Betting is another crucial key which can help you win or lose the game.
-Bet aggressively only when you have a strong hand otherwise, it is better to play safe and Check or Fold.
+Betting is another crucial key that can help you win or lose the game.
+Bet aggressively only when you have a strong hand; otherwise, play safe and check or fold.

 Learn Pot Odds